Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Maret 2026 17.02.55 UTC
+- WIB: Jumat, 27 Maret 2026 18.01.21 UTC
-- WITA: Jumat, 27 Maret 2026 18.02.55 UTC
+- WITA: Jumat, 27 Maret 2026 19.01.21 UTC
-- WIT: Jumat, 27 Maret 2026 19.02.55 UTC
+- WIT: Jumat, 27 Maret 2026 20.01.21 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: funny
+Kategori: friendship